SaaSaparilla/saasaparilla.notification/architectural-decision-records/dependencies/0001-kafka.md

-# Use rust-rdkafka for kafka clients
+# Use kafka-rust for kafka clients

 ## Context and Problem Statement